tecton-ai/airflow-tecton/README.md

 ## Changelog

-- 0.1.0 Add 2 new operators to support triggering Feature Table ingestion job
+- 0.1.0 Add 2 new operators to support triggering Feature Table ingestion jobs

 - 0.0.3 Support `allow_overwrite` setting in the operators